 We will need to raise additional capital in the future, which may not be available on reasonable terms or at all.
-We recently raised approximately \$10,500,000 and expect that such proceeds, together with our income, will be insufficient to fully realize all of our business objectives.
+At April 25, 2012, we had cash on hand of approximately \$12.2 million and expect that such funds, together with our income, will be insufficient to fully realize all of our business objectives.
 For instance, we will need to raise additional funds to accomplish the following:

-- pursuing growth opportunities, including more rapid expansion; - acquiring complementary businesses; - making capital improvements to improve our infrastructure; - hiring qualified management and key employees; - developing new services, programming or products; - responding to competitive pressures; - complying with regulatory requirements such as licensing and registration; and - maintaining compliance with applicable laws.
+- pursuing growth opportunities, including more rapid expansion; - acquiring complementary businesses; - making capital improvements to improve our infrastructure; - hiring qualified management and key employees; - developing new services, programming or products;

+- responding to competitive pressures; - complying with regulatory requirements such as licensing and registration; and - maintaining compliance with applicable laws.